rrpt66-M/CyberX-Analysis/README.md

   CyberX Analysis is  program advanced data analysis techniques in the field of cybersecurity.
 </p>

-## 🚀 Features Check Is Pc Has Been Hacked ?
+## 🔎 List Check Is Pc Has Been Hacked ?

 - Network Connections
 - Startup Programs